readablesystems/cotamer/COTAMER.md

-`co_await cotamer::resolve{}` introduces a **resolution point**: the coroutine signals readiness to complete, then suspends; the caller decides whether to **resolve** the task (resuming it past the resolution point to commit side effects) or destroy it.
+`co_await cotamer::resolve{}` introduces a **resolution point**: the coroutine signals readiness to complete, then suspends; the caller decides whether to resolve the task or to destroy it.

-Resolution points support tasks that have risky side effects associated with returning.
-For example, consider a `dequeue_work()` function. `dequeue_work()` should only remove an item from the `work_queue` if that item will be processed.
+Resolution can protect tasks from risky side effects associated with returning.
+For example, a `dequeue_work()` function should only remove an item from the `work_queue` if that item will be processed.
 Unfortunately, combinators like `cot::first()` can throw away task return values:

 ```cpp
 auto x = cot::first(fast_task(), dequeue_work());